winitzki/scall/tutorial/programming_dhall.md

 The definition of `LExp t` is not parametric in `t` because values of type `LExp t` can be created only when `t = Int` or `t = Bool`, not with arbitrary types `t`.
 Also, specific constructors (`LAdd`, `LNot`, etc.) require arguments of specific types (such as `LExp Int`) and will not work with an `LExp t` with an arbitrary `t`.

+As definitions of GADTs are typically not type-parametric, GADTs are neither covariant nor contravariant in their type parameters.
+This is not a problem, because in practice it is not necessary to have a `fmap` function for GADTs.

 The definition of a GADT can use the type parameters in a precise way required by the task at hand.
 Because of this flexibility, GADTs are a powerful feature of languages such as OCaml, Haskell, and Scala.

 Most often, GADTs are recursively defined because the constructor arguments need to use the GADT itself.
 So, we will encode GADTs can be encoded with the technique similar to the Church encoding of nested types.

 Let us first look at how those types are defined in Haskell and Scala, in order to motivate the corresponding definition in Dhall.